Debt Collection Lawyer & Violations

 Under the FDCPA, once you inform your debt collectors that you are represented by an attorney, they are required by law, with very limited exceptions, to stop contacting you and to start contacting your attorney instead.
 As a result, the harassing and abusive debt collection practices will often stop almost immediately.
 We will handle all communication with the collectors.

 At the Law Offices of David I. Pankin, P.C., we understand how frustrating and frightening it can be to deal with harassing and abusive debt collectors.
-We are committed to providing you with the compassionate and vigorous representation that you deserve.
+As New York debt collection attorneys. we are committed to providing you with the compassionate and vigorous representation that you deserve.
 You have the right to make the debt collection agency pay for their violations of the law.
 To consult with an experienced FDCPA attorney, please contact our office by phone at 888-529-9600 to arrange for a free, initial consultation.
 The consultation is free and there are no upfront legal fees if we choose to take your case.

 The Telephone Consumer Protection Act (TCPA)